awilli32/jsmini/02-Homework/03-Python/02-Case-Assignment/Instructions/README.md

 Well... you've made it!

 It's time to put away the Excel sheet and join the big leagues.
 Welcome to the world of programming with Python.
-In this homework assignment, you'll be using the concepts you've learned to complete the **two** Python Challenges, PyBank and PyPoll.
+In this homework assignment, you'll be using the concepts you've learned to complete the Python Challenge.

 Both of these challenges encompasses a real-world situation where your newfound Python scripting skills can come in handy.
 These challenges are far from easy so expect some hard work ahead!